 Wondering how to play UNO?
 You’re in the right place.

-Although UNO is played by millions across the world, sometimes we need a refresher of how to play.
+Although millions worldwide play UNOUNO is played by millions across the world, sometimes we need a refresher on how to play.
 We’ve compiled a list of rules for the famous card game, including commonly asked questions and house rules you can use to switch up your play.

 How many cards are in UNO?